vignankamarthi/Facial-Recognition-Software-Project/docs/quick_guides/dataset_setup.md

 2. For bias testing:
    - Add images to data/test_datasets/demographic_split_set/ subfolders
-   - Organize by demographic groups in separate folders
+   - Organize by demographic groups in appropriate folders

 3. For general testing:
    - Add test images to data/test_images/

 ## Troubleshooting

-- **Download failures**: Check your internet connection and try again
+- **Download failures**: The UTKFace dataset is hosted on Google Drive, which may cause download issues.
+Consider installing the 'gdown' package (`pip install gdown`) for better Google Drive support
 - **"Missing dataset directory"**: Run the quick setup script first
 - **Permission errors**: Check file system permissions on the data directory
+- **Demographic categorization**: UTKFace ethnicities are based on the dataset's original categorization, which may have limitations.
+Use this for educational purposes about algorithmic bias.

 For more information on the technical implementation, see:
 - `src/utilities/image_processing.py`